Moduli spaces of sheaves via affine Grassmannians

-But otherwise these results have been established in previous work, albeit in a more classical language.
-Our good moduli space for the semistable locus $\Lambda\Coh^d(X)^{\nu \dash \mathrm{ss}}_{P}$ recovers the moduli space of $p$-semistable $\Lambda$-modules constructed in \cite{simpson-repnfundamental-I} in the Noetherian case.
-On the other hand, the good moduli space of the semistable locus $\text{Pair}^d(X)^{\nu \dash \mathrm{ss}}_{P}$ recovers the moduli spaces of Bradlow pairs considered in \cite{bradlow-pairs, thaddeus-verlinde} for curves, \cite{pt-stable-pairs} for Calabi-Yau threefolds, \cite{wandel-moduli-pairs} in the case of a complex projective variety, and \cite{kollar2009hulls} \cite[\S11]{bayer2019stability} \cite{lin2021decorated} when the stability parameter $\delta \gg 0$ (see also the related moduli spaces of coherent systems considered in \cite{le-potier-coherent-systems} for smooth projective varieties, and more recently in \cite{schmitt-coherent-systems}).

-We believe, however, that the method of infinite dimensional GIT is of intrinsic interest, and is conceptually cleaner than the classical approach.
+Even for $\Coh^d(X)_P$, we believe that the method of infinite dimensional GIT is of intrinsic interest, and is conceptually cleaner than the classical approach.
 We hope that by developing these methods in the context of familiar moduli problems, this paper lays the foundation for a broad range of applications.

 The method of infinite dimensional GIT originated in the forthcoming paper \cite{gauged_theta_stratifications} developing one such application, to the computation of gauged Gromov-Witten invariants.
-Another application, to the moduli of singular principal $G$-bundles on higher dimensional varieties, will appear in \cite{rho-sheaves-paper}.
+Another application, to the moduli of singular principal $G$-bundles on higher dimensional varieties, appears in \cite{rho-sheaves-paper}.
+Finally, the original version of this paper included applications to the moduli of $\Lambda$-modules, recovering results of \cite{simpson-repnfundamental-I} in the case when the base $S$ is Noetherian. \begin{thm}[= Theorem \ref{thm: theta stratification pure sheaves}] In the context of Theorem \ref{thm:B}, the restriction of the numerical invariant $\nu$ from $\Coh^d(X)$ defines a weak $\Theta$-stratification of the moduli stack $\Lambda\Coh^d(X)_{P}$.
+If $S$ is defined over $\mathbb{Q}$, then the $\nu$-semistable locus admits a good moduli space that is separated over $S$. \end{thm} We summarize these results in Section \ref{section: applications lambda modules}, but the details will appear in the forthcoming paper \cite{companion-paper}.